-McConnell retains top job in Senate as Congress picks leaders
+As Congress picks leaders, McConnell keeps top Senate post

 New York’s Schumer had also been expected to keep his job as leader of the Senate Democrats, who are again in the minority.

 In the House, Republicans were set to hold an election for minority leader.
-California Representative Kevin McCarthy was seen as likely to win, although he is being challenged by Ohio’s Jim Jordan.
+California Representative Kevin McCarthy, whom Trump sometimes refers to as “my Kevin,” was seen as likely to win, although he is being challenged by Ohio’s Jim Jordan.

 McCarthy is now House majority leader.
 Jordan is former chairman of a break-away conservative group known as the House Freedom Caucus.
+Trump has tried to insert himself into the House Republicans’ decision-making, according to Politico.

+The Washington newspaper reported on Wednesday that the president has privately urged McCarthy to strike a deal with Jordan, perhaps to make the Ohioan the top Republican on the House Judiciary Committee.
+Under Democratic control, the panel is expected to launch numerous investigations of Trump.

-Among Democrats, who seized majority control of the House from the Republicans in the Nov.
+Among Democrats, who seized a majority in the House from the Republicans in the Nov.
 6 elections, a small but vocal group argues that Pelosi, 78, should step aside.
-But she has made clear she wants the speaker’s gavel again.
+She has made clear she wants the speaker’s gavel again.
 She has led the party in the House 16 years.

 House Democrats will choose a party leader on Nov.
 28 in a closed-door election.
 A separate election for speaker will follow in early January with all 435 House members - Democrats and Republicans - casting votes.

-Reporting by Richard Cowan; Editing by Kevin Drawbaugh and James Dalgleish
+Additional reporting by Susan Heavey; Editing by Kevin Drawbaugh and James Dalgleish